 I’ve yet to truly put all the pieces together in a full, “open heart surgery” reveal.
 Granted, I laid down some clues in the Millionaire Decade post, but I think it’d be fun to walk through what advantages (or disadvantages) I’ve had in my journey to reaching Financial Independence.
 So, here goes…

-Unstructured play time ruled back in the 70s and 80s.
-Free range kids was the only kind of kids around.
-Those few children constantly under supervision and imposed with never ending activities were outliers.
+Unstructured playtime ruled back in the 70s and 80s.
+Free-range kids were the only kind of kids around.
+Those few children constantly under supervision and imposed with never-ending activities were outliers.
 (Ah, how far we’ve come as a society…) I credit the hours upon hours of free play with an ability to better cope with stress and difficult situations.
-And waste time.
+And a waste of time.

 I suppose structured activities can have a similar effect for others, but I was happy to escape into whatever world I chose (toys, baseball cards, bike rides, baseball, video games, tennis, etc. etc.) Ultimately, I had the advantage of growing up in a safe home and school environment, free from worry about violence, drugs, and gangs.